Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Introduction

-These novel contributions improve our understanding of the performance of wireless systems in the presence of interference, providing better insights on how the interference dynamics affects the packet delivery, the system throughput and outage.
-Hence, they are a step forward in the design of wireless transmission schemes that cope with interference limited environments.
+Overall, the contributions of this work improve our understanding of the performance of wireless systems in the presence of interference, providing insights on how interference dynamics affects the packet delivery probability and the system throughput.
+Hence, they are a step forward in the design of wireless transmission schemes that operate efficiently in interference-limited environments.

-This work is organized as follows.
+The rest of this paper is organized as follows.
 Section~\ref{sec:related} reviews the related literature and provides background for our study.
-Section~\ref{sec:modelling} describes the system under study and details our modeling assumptions.
-The packet delivery probability of the studied cooperative system is derived in Section~\ref{sec:pkt-delivery} for selection combining and maximal ratio combining.
-The retransmission system, where multiple transmission attempts take place at multiple time slots, is studied in Section~\ref{sec:arq}.
-In particular, we compare the performance of non-cooperative and cooperative systems, showing that cooperation increases packet delivery.
-We also study the effects of the interference model.
+Section~\ref{sec:modelling} describes the system under study and details the modeling assumptions.
+The packet delivery probability for a single transmission attempt is derived in Section~\ref{sec:pkt-delivery}.
+An ARQ scheme, where multiple transmission attempts take place until there is a successful one, is analyzed in Section~\ref{sec:arq}.
 Finally, Section~\ref{sec:conclusions} summarizes the main results and outlines possible future extensions.